First measurement of charm production in fixed-target configuration at the LHC

 The \lhcb detector~\cite{Alves:2008zz,LHCb-DP-2014-002} is a single-arm forward spectrometer covering the pseudorapidity range $2 < \eta < 5$, designed for the study of particles containing \cquark\ or \bquark\ quarks.
 The detector elements that are particularly relevant to this analysis are: the VELO surrounding the \proton\proton interaction region that allows \cquark\ and \bquark\ hadrons to be identified from their characteristic flight distance; a tracking system that provides a measurement of the momentum of charged particles; two ring-imaging Cherenkov detectors that are able to discriminate between different species of charged hadrons; a calorimeter system consisting of scintillating-pad and preshower detectors, electromagnetic and hadronic calorimeters; and a muon detector composed of alternating layers of iron and multiwire proportional chambers.
 The system for measuring overlap with gas (SMOG) device~\cite{LHCb-PAPER-2014-047} enables the injection of gases with pressure of $\mathcal{O}(10^{- 7})$ mbar in the beam pipe section crossing the silicon-strip vertex locator (VELO), allowing LHCb to operate as a fixed-target experiment.
 SMOG allows the injection of noble gases and therefore gives the unique opportunity to study nucleus-nucleus and proton-nucleus collisions on various targets.
 Thanks to the boost induced by the high-energy proton beam the \lhcb acceptance covers the backward rapidity hemisphere in the center-of-mass system of the reaction from a very negative center-of-mass rapidity $y^*\sim-2.5$ to $y^*\sim0$.
 Therefore, the SMOG fixed-target program offers many new opportunities of physics studies~\cite{Brodsky13}, including the study of heavy-quark production in the large Bjorken-$x$ region, with $x$ the fraction of the nucleon momentum carried by the target parton, up to $\sim0.37$ for \Dz mesons, and the test of the intrinsic charm content of the proton~\cite{Pumplin07,Dulat14}.

 The events are triggered by the two-stage trigger system of the experiment~\cite{trigger}.
 The first level is implemented in hardware and uses information provided by the calorimeters and the muon detectors, while the second is a software trigger.
-The hardware trigger requires at least one identified muon for the selection of the $\jpsi\to\mun\mup$ candidates, and a minimal activity in the calorimeter for the \Dz\ selection.
+The hardware trigger requires at least one identified muon for the selection of the $\jpsi\to\mun\mup$ candidates, and a minimal activity in the calorimeter for the $\Dz\to K^- \pi^+$ selection (inclusion of charge conjugate processes is implied throughout).
 The software trigger requires two well-reconstructed muons forming an invariant mass larger than 2700\mevcc for the $\jpsi$ selection.
 For the \Dz selection, it requires a well-reconstructed vertex formed by well-identified kaon and pion tracks, both of which are required to have a transverse momentum larger than 500\mevc and an invariant mass between 1715 and 2015\mevcc.

 The data samples have been collected under particular beam conditions where proton bunches moving towards the detector do not cross any bunch moving in the opposite direction at the nominal $pp$ interaction point.
 Events with \jpsi or \Dz candidates must have a reconstructed primary vertex within the fiducial region $-200\mm<z_{PV}<200\mm$, where high reconstruction efficiencies are achieved and calibration samples available.
 In order to suppress residual $pp$ collisions, events with activity in the backward region are vetoed, based on the number of hits in VELO stations upstream of the interaction region.